StarPlayrX/XPC123/README.md

 The MachService seems only works from a command line / headless app, not as a plugin.
 This means it needs to run as a LaunchDaemon and this will make it system wide.

 The MachClient can run in either a gui app or command line tool.
 This should also work with Authorization Plugins, but that hasn't been tested.
-I will full you in if any changes need to be made for this specific use case.
+I will try to pass on more info on this soon.

 Outside of Xcode, MachServices need to run as a LaunchDaemon.
 Apple allows MachServices to run in Xcode for testing and development purposes only.
 Here is some info on that: https://stackoverflow.com/questions/19881950/xpc-communication-between-service-and-client-app-works-only-when-launched-from-x